-Setting credentials for break glass accounts, local administrator accounts and service accounts
+Setting credentials for local administrator accounts and service accounts

-When break glass accounts, local administrator accounts and service accounts use common usernames or weak credentials, it may allow an adversary that compromises credentials on one workstation or server to easily compromise other workstations and servers.
-As such, it is critical that credentials for break glass accounts, local administrator accounts and service accounts are long, unique, unpredictable and managed.
+When local administrator accounts and service accounts use common usernames and credentials, it can allow an adversary that compromises credentials on one workstation or server to easily compromise other workstations and servers.
+As such, it is critical that credentials for local administrator accounts and service accounts are long, unique, unpredictable and managed.